- Visit the Reserve

 San Elijo Lagoon Ecological Reserve is one of San Diego's largest coastal wetlands.

-GUIDED WALKS FOR SCOUTS AND COMMUNITY GROUPS
+GUIDED WALKS FOR SCOUTS AND GROUPS

 ADOPT-A-CLASS FIELD TRIPS: